datatrail-jhu/10_communication/manuscript/04_technical.md

 o) Color choice doesn't matter -- feel free to use whatever colors you like best
 o) Font size is a matter of personal preference -- use whatever size you like
 o) Your audience does not want to know technical details of your presentation
+o) Your audeince does not want to know about the math behind your analysis

 {points: 3}
 ?
 Go to Google Slides and develop a presentation that you would present to a technical audience about your Final Project from the last course in this course series.
 Be sure your slides tell a story, that the number of words on each slide is limited, and that the figures use good colors and text size for presentation. **Paste the viewable link to your slides below**.